i05nagai/memorandum/language/english_speaking.md

             * Some find it hard to accommodate themselves to the new working conditions
     * eye
         * (of an eye) to change the shape of the lens in order to focus
+    * to consider and include something in a design or plan
+        * to accommodate wheelchairs, all he had to do was widen the doorways
 * resolution
     * high-res
         * high-resolution